neilo40/doomChallengeInfo/README.md

 ### Notes
 - *On Windows you will need to export DISPLAY=:0*
+- *On Windows you may need to add the -window option (fullscreen may not work with your XServer)*
 - *On MacOS you will need to pass the -nosound argument or SDL will segfault*

 ### Single player